Application: Apply online or download the application using above links.

 Transfer credit limits and residency requirements

 The BFA and BA degree programs require that a minimum of 36 credit hours of course work must be completed at Watkins, including at least 18 hours completed in the major.
 The last 24 credits of any degree must be completed at Watkins.
-The Certificate of Film program requires that a minimum of 24 credit hours must be completed at Watkins.

 Transfer students with either an Associates or prior Bachelors degree